Ugratara Devalaya

 Ugratara Devalaya is a temple dedicated to Ugratara located in the western side of Jor Pukhury tanks in the heart of Guwahati city in the Lotaxil (Latasil) locality in Northeast India.
 The Ugratara Temple in Uzan Bazaar in the eastern part of Guwahati, Assam, is a Shakti shrine.
 Legend has said that the navel of Sati, first consort of Shiva, is related to this temple.
 Ugratara in Assam is generally identified with Tiksna-Kanta, Eka-Jata, etc., of the Buddhist pantheon.

-Kalika purana describes a Shakti peetha called Dikkara vasini.
 Dikkara vasini has two forms, Tikshna kantha and Lalitha kantha.
 Tikshna kantha is black and pot bellied, also called as Ugra Tara or Eka jata.
 Lalitha kantha is gracefully attractive, also called as Tamreshwari.

 In the garbhagriha of Ugra Tara there is no image or idol of her.
 A small pit filled with water is considered as the Goddess.
 There is a Shivalaya beside Ugra Tara temple and a pond behind both temples.

-The present temple of Ugra Tara was built by Ahom King Siva Singha in 1725 CE who had excavated a tank three years before.
-The tank, known as Jorepukhuri, is situated to the east of the temple.
-The tank still exists, though the upper section of the temple was destroyed by a devastating earthquake.
-This was however rebuilt by a local citizen.
+The present temple was constructed in Saka 1647 (1725 CE) during the reign of the Ahom king Siva Singha, as recorded in a stone inscription at the temple.
+The shrine or religious establishment, however, appears to have existed before the construction of the present building.
+A copper-plate inscription dated to Saka 1637 (1715 CE) records a grant of land to the temples of Kamakhya, Pandunath and Ugratara.

+An earlier origin for the shrine has been proposed by several scholars.
+Kanak Lal Barua identified the stone enclosure around the site with Durjaya, the capital of the Kamarupa Pala king Ratnapala, and suggested that a temple of Ugratara may have been constructed within the citadel by Ratnapala or his successor Indrapala.
+Maheswar Neog also associated the site with the early worship of Ekajata or Ugratara and attributed a subsequent reconstruction of the temple to Ratnapala or Indrapala.
+This interpretation has been repeated in later scholarship, although no surviving inscription has yet been identified that directly attributes a temple at the site to either Pala ruler.